The Commutative Closure of Shuffle Expressions over Group Languages is Regular: The Commutative Closure on

 \section{The Commutative Closure on $\SE(\mathcal G)$}

 By Proposition~\ref{prop:SE_Shuf_perm}, the commutative closure on $\SE(\mathcal L)$ for any language class $\mathcal L$ equals the commutative closure of $\Shuf(\mathcal L)$.
-Theorem~\ref{thm:perm_grp_it_shuffle} of this section, stating that the commutative closure combined with the iterative shuffle is regular, is the main ingredient in our proof that $\SE(\mathcal G)$ is closed under commutation and the most demanding result in this work.
+Theorem~\ref{thm:perm_grp_it_shuffle} of this section, stating that the commutative closure combined with the iterated shuffle is regular, is the main ingredient in our proof that the commutative closure is regularity-preserving on $\SE(\mathcal G)$ and the most demanding result in this work.

 Note that, in general, this combined operation does not preserves regularity, as shown by $\perm(\{ab\})^{\shuffle, *} = \{ w \in \{a,b\}^* \mid |w|_a = |w|_b \}$.

 \begin{toappendix}

 First, we collect some results that we will need later.
 Thereafter, we introduce the state label method in a more general formulation.
 Then, we apply it and give the full proof of Theorem~\ref{thm:perm_grp_it_shuffle}.